CHAPTER I: GOALS

 • Death or bankruptcy;

-• Becoming non-compliant with the eligibility requirements set out in 7.1
+• Becoming non-compliant with the eligibility requirements set out in 7.1.

 CHAPTER V: NATIONAL CHAPTERS WITHIN EUROCHAM CAMBODIA

-• National Chapters’ budgets are administered by EuroCham Cambodia.
-Every national Chapter with a minimum of 10 members has the right to autonomously administer a subset of budget equal to 40% of its members’ annual membership fees, and to allocate that budget to its own cultural activities (i.e. activities not related to business nor business services, for which EuroCham Cambodia is responsible).
+• National or Regional Chapters’ budgets are administered by EuroCham Cambodia.
+Every national Chapter has the right to autonomously administer a subset of budget equal to a share of their members’ annual membership fees defined in the internal regulations, and to allocate that budget to its own cultural activities (i.e. activities not related to business nor business services, for which EuroCham Cambodia is responsible);

 CHAPTER VI: RIGHTS AND RESPONSIBILITIES OF THE MEMBERS

-Article 10: All members shall be entitled:
+Article 11: All members shall be entitled:

 • To participate in EuroCham Cambodia’s meetings in accordance with EuroCham Cambodia’s invitations;